 English Pirate: A Hired Privateer

 Captain Henry Morgan was a rogue Welsh privateer.
 Although privateers are generally hired by a government making it legal to cause destruction and chaos.
-This privateer had his own motives.
-Some may argue that he was a pirate, but he was actually a hired privateer.
-There is little difference between a pirate and a privateer with the biggest distinguishing factor being that a privateer is hired by a government, making it legal.
+This privateer had his own motives, which is why many argue that he was a pirate not a privateer.
 In Morgan's case he was hired by the English government allowing him to fight against the Spaniards on England's behalf.
-They allowed him to keep anything he stole from Spain during his endeavors, that was essentially his pay for a hard day's work.
-He was hired during the 1660's, and became infamous during the warring times, and those who heard his name wanted to join his ranks.
+They allowed him to keep anything he stole from Spain during his endeavors.
+His plunder was essentially his pay for a hard day's work.
+He was hired during the 1660's.
+During his battles he became infamous and those who heard his name wanted to join his ranks.

 Sir Henry Morgan

 Captain Morgan: Pirate

 The defining characteristics between a pirate and a privateer are often blurred, since both used scare tactics and brute force to attain their goals.
 Although one was legal and the other was not.
 Morgan's history is mostly unknown aside from some of his more infamous battles.
 He was born around 1635 either in Monmouth, England or Glamorgan, Wales.
 Although he spent most of his childhood in Wales, he was Welsh in heritage.
 His family before him were also very involved in the government, his uncle being a Major-General in the army and another being a Colonel for the Royalist cause.